A Meta-learning Framework for Tuning Parameters of Protection Mechanisms in Trustworthy Federated Learning: A Meta-learning Algorithm for Tuning Parameterized Protection Mechanisms

-We denote $\gamma$ as the protection mechanism parameter and $\widetilde\epsilon_{p} (\gamma)$ as the upper bound of the privacy leakage.
-The optimization problem (\pref{eq: constraint_optimization_problem}) is further expressed as follows:
+We denote $\gamma$ as the protection mechanism parameter to be optimized and $\widetilde\epsilon_{p} (\gamma)$ as the upper bound of the privacy leakage.
+The optimization problem formulated in \pref{eq: constraint_optimization_problem} can be further expressed as follows:

-Using the estimation approaches for the coefficients associated with privacy leakage, the parameter $\gamma$ of the protection mechanism that maximizes the payoff bound is then obtained by solving \pref{eq: relaxed_opt}.
-The meta-learning algorithm aims to find the optimal protection parameter via solving the optimization problem \pref{eq: relaxed_opt}.
-The inputs of the algorithm include preference on utility loss $\eta_{u}$, preference on efficiency reduction $\eta_e$, and constraint on privacy leakage $\epsilon$.
-The output of the algorithm is the protection parameter $\gamma$.
-The expression of the optimal protection parameter is shown in the Theorem \ref{thm: meta_alg_for_opt_problem}.
+\blue{ The Eq.(\ref{eq: relaxed_opt}) is a relaxed form of the optimization problem defined in \pref{eq: constraint_optimization_problem} because we leverage the upper bound of the privacy leakage $\widetilde\epsilon_{p} (\gamma)$ as the way to measure the actual privacy leakage.
+The parameter $\gamma$ of the protection mechanism that maximizes the payoff bound is obtained by solving \pref{eq: relaxed_opt}.
+In this work, we are focusing on designing a meta-learning algorithm that aims to find the optimal protection parameter for various widely adopted privacy protection mechanisms by solving the optimization problem \pref{eq: relaxed_opt}.
+The Assumption and Theorem for solving Eq.(\ref{eq: relaxed_opt}) are illustrated in the Assumption \ref{assump: monotonic_function} and Theorem \ref{thm: meta_alg_for_opt_problem}.} \begin{assumption} Let $\epsilon_{u} (\epsilon_{u}: \gamma \rightarrow \R)$ and $\epsilon_{e} (\epsilon_{e}: \gamma \rightarrow \R)$ represent the utility loss and efficiency reduction, which map parameter $\gamma$ to a real value.
+Assume that $\epsilon_{u}(\gamma)$ and $\epsilon_{e}(\gamma)$ increases with $\gamma$. \end{assumption}